California could be the first U.S. state to adopt a comprehensive approach to plastic waste reduction

 - CalRecycle would develop incentives and policies to encourage in-state manufacturing using recycled material generated in California.

-Plastic Oceans and ocean exploration and conservation nonprofit, Kolossal, are partners in the Act on Plastic campaign.
-We’re raising awareness, support and advocating for California state lawmakers to vote in favor of the legislation this January.
+Plastic Oceans and ocean exploration and conservation nonprofit, Kolossal, are partners in the Act on Plastic campaign to increase awareness about and support for SB 54/AB 1080.
+We’re advocating for California state lawmakers to vote in favor of the legislation.

 HOW to Act On Plastic in California: